Don Buford, MD

 Dr. Don Buford founded The Texas Orthobiologics Institute as a research institute where patients can benefit from the latest evidence based orthobiologic orthopedic treatments.
 The most common conditions treated are arthritis pain, back pain, tendon injuries, and sports injuries.

 Our Institute's goal is to maximize our patients' quality of life and minimize their disability from any musculoskeletal condition without surgery whenever possible.
 We typically perform our orthobiologic therapies in an office based procedures that takes less than an 1 hour.
-In some cases, we use these PRP and bone marrow concentrate/stem cell injections to assist, accelerate or augment the healing response after a surgical procedure.
+In some cases, we use these PRP and bone marrow concentrate/cellular injections to assist, accelerate or augment the healing response after a surgical procedure.